Advertiser Disclosure

 Two Companion Coupons

-When you travel in any non-premium cabin, you’ll be able to upgrade two companions for free.
-These upgrade vouchers are for one-way or round-trip travel, so you’re much better off using them for round-trip trains where you’ll end up getting much more bang for your buck.
+When you travel in any non-premium cabin, you can upgrade 2 companions for free.
+These upgrade vouchers are for one-way or round-trip travel, so you’re much better off using them for round-trip trains, where you’ll get much more bang for your buck.

-If you want to upgrade to a premium cabin, you need to purchase coach first for yourself, upgrade your companion, and then both pay whatever the up-fare is into business class, first class, or the sleeping accommodations.
+If you want to upgrade to a premium cabin, you need to purchase a coach first for yourself, upgrade your companion, and then both pay whatever the up-charge is into business class, first class, or sleeping accommodations.

 Auto Registration for Promotions

-File this in the “fairly useless” category, but unlike lower elite levels where you need to manually register for promotions, as a Select Executive member, you’ll be registered automatically.
+Unlike lower elite levels where you need to register for promotions, as a Select Executive member manually, you’ll be registered automatically.

-Bottom Line: This is a great benefit for people who forget to register for promotions.
+Bottom Line: This is an excellent benefit for people who forget to register for promotions.
 Remember, these promotions contain valuable free points!

 Other Information Select Executive Members Should Know

-• Sharing Points: To share your points with another member, you must have the member number of both people – you and the recipient of the points.
+• Sharing Points: To share your points with another member, you must have the member number of both you and the recipient.
 Points can be shared in 1,000-point increments.
-When you share points with another member, it can take up to 72 hours to post on the recipient’s account.
-As a Select Executive member, you can transfer an unlimited amount of points every year.
+Sharing points with another member can take up to 72 hours to post on the recipient’s account.
+As a Select Executive member, you can transfer unlimited points every year.
 Lower elite levels have restrictions on this amount.

 • Buying Points: To purchase points, you must have your Amtrak Guest Rewards member number, the recipient’s member number, and a valid credit card.
 Points may be purchased in increments of 500 points.
-It can take 72 hours to post the points to your account or the account of the recipient you’re buying the gift points for.
+It can take 72 hours to post the points to your account or the recipient’s account you’re buying the gift points.
 Amtrak Select Executive members can buy an unlimited amount of points, unlike lower elite levels where there are caps.

 Running Out of Upgrades?